DeepprabhaMalviya/Call-for-Code---Elle/README.md

 3) Keep an average population count of the blocks of communities assigned per community hub
 4) Keep solo count of disease symptoms reported regularly at every block and raise alarm if threshold goes above a pre-determined level.

 `Explanation --Say a person from Block A reported of Nausea, Vomiting and Severe Diarrhea on Jan 01.
-On the next couple of days, similar reports started to get logged in the system.
-The system will immediately validate the sensory data, water quality at sources, and trigger a response to the controller for immediate remedial action.
+On the next couple of days, similar reports from that particular block/community started to get logged into the system.
+The system will immediately go into SOS mode, validate the sensory data, water quality at sources, and trigger a response to the controller for immediate remedial action.
 This will prevent pandemics even before things get really serious.
 This is a great way to ensure preventative measures to ensure and control sanitation quality across large communities. `

 ## Demo video